 - Your PC and measurement coprocessor must conform to certain hardware requirements.
-These requirements are listed in chapter 1 of Installing and Using HP BASIC in the MS-DOS Environment. - Releases II and II-A do not support BASIC in ROM. - The Series 200 display model is no longer supported.
-Release II-A does not emulate Series 200 display hardware, but provides a bit-mapped, combined alpha/graphics display like that of Series 300.
+These requirements are listed in chapter 1 of Installing and Using HP BASIC/DOS 6.2. - BASIC in ROM is not supported. - The Series 200 display model is no longer supported.
+Release III does not emulate Series 200 display hardware, but provides a bit-mapped, combined alpha/graphics display like that of Series 300.
 Clipping is no longer a problem, but you will need to modify your Release I programs to "undo" the clipping corrections that were recommended for Release I. Refer to chapter 2 in this manual for specific instructions. - Blinking characters are no longer supported.

-- The Release II-A alpha display has 25 to 34 lines of alpha text, depending on the display used.
-(Refer to chapter 2 for specific instructions.) - With Release II-A, each measurement coprocessor running in background requires about 100 KB of PC RAM for an MS-DOS memory resident control program.
+- The alpha display has 25 to 34 lines of alpha text, depending on the display used.
+(Refer to chapter 2 for specific instructions.) - Each measurement coprocessor running in background requires about 100 KB of PC RAM for an MS-DOS memory resident control program.
 The memory resident program for background with Release I occupies only 8 KB of PC RAM, but provides much less functionality.
 This difference is significant if you are running a large MS-DOS application in foreground with one or more measurement coprocessors in background. - The new DFS mass storage binary provides syntax differences that may require changes to your programs.
 You will need to change mass storage specifiers in MASS STORAGE IS statements, and in other file specifiers, to make use of DFS.
-Refer to chapter 2 for further information. - The "DGCLEAR", "DRECTANGLE", and "DEL_GRAPH" CSUBs, provided with Release I, are not needed for Release II-A, and are not supported. - The CONF.EXE utility has been modified.
+Refer to chapter 2 for further information. - The "DGCLEAR", "DRECTANGLE", and "DEL_GRAPH" CSUBs, provided with Release I, are not needed and are not supported. - The CONF.EXE utility has been modified.
 The following changes have been made.
-(Refer to chapter 8 in Installing and Using HP BASIC in the MS-DOS Environment for detailed information.) - □ The name of the configuration file has been changed from "HPW.CON" to "BLP.CON". - □ The measurement coprocessor address and interrupt level are no longer configured by CONF.EXE.
-(This is done by the driver.) - □ The "Machine Type", "VGA Enable", and "Background Mode" fields have been eliminated because the new display system doesn't need them. - □ The default BLP.CON file does not configure any internal disk drives for LIF or HPW use.
-You will need to run CONF.EXE if you want to access LIF or HPW volumes. - □ The default BASIC (68000) interrupt levels for PC serial ports and PC plug-in HP-IB cards have been changed.
+(Refer to chapter 8 in Installing and Using HP BASIC/DOS 6.2 for detailed information.) - □ The name of the configuration file has been changed from "HPW.CON" to "BLP.CON". - □ The measurement coprocessor address and interrupt level are no longer configured by CONF.EXE.
+(This is done by the "HPBLP.SYS" driver.) - □ The "Machine Type", "VGA Enable", and "Background Mode" fields have been eliminated because the new display system doesn't need them. - □ The default BLP.CON file does not configure any internal disk drives for LIF or HPW use.
+You will need to run CONF.EXE if you want to access LIF or HPW volumes. - \square The default BASIC (68000) interrupt levels for PC serial ports and PC plug-in HP-IB cards have been changed.
 (However, the PC interrupt levels are the same as before.)

-Differences from Series 200/300
+Differences from the Series 200/300 BASIC Workstation

 The following comments are true for all releases of the measurement coprocessor software.
-They may affect you if you are porting a program from the Series 200/300 environment:
+They may affect you if you are porting a program from the Series 200/300 BASIC workstation (BASIC/WS) environment: